3 Tricks to Perform Google Drive Version Control in 2023

-According to Google Drive version history limit: Google Drive helps you keep the file verison history on Google Drive up to 100 versions or within 30 days.
+According to the Google Drive version history limit: Google Drive helps you keep the file version history on Google Drive up to 100 versions or within 30 days.
 If you want to keep the Google Drive version history and don’t want to be deleted, you could keep it forever.

-Google Drive provides you the Manage Versions option for PDF files, images and other files (not folder) stored in Google Drive.
-Hence, it’s normal if you find the Google Drive manage versions missing problem on Google Drive folder.
+Google Drive provides you the Manage Versions option for PDF files, images, and other files (not folders) stored in Google Drive.
+Hence, it’s normal if you find the Google Drive manage versions missing problem on the Google Drive folder.

 Below, we will show you the tricks on how to perform Google Drive version control.
-Please make sure you are the owner or editor of the file before manage your Google Drive versions.
+Please make sure you are the owner or editor of the file before managing your Google Drive versions.

 To make the Google Drive file version history keep forever after 100 versions or 30 days, please do the following steps to keep file versions forever on Google Drive:

 1. Log in to your Google Drive account.

-2. Select and right-click the Google Drive file, then choose Manage versions option at the context menu.
+2. Select and right-click the Google Drive file, then choose the Manage versions option in the context menu.

 3. Click the More options (the three-dots icon) behind the Google Drive file version, then tick Keep Forever.

 For Google Docs, Sheets, and Slides files, please take the following for references to take Google docs version control:

 1. Open your Google Docs, Sheets, or Slides file, Tap the Last edit was * ago (open version history) link.
 It will show you the Google docs/Sheets/Slides version histories.